SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 EPP RFCs - This is a reference to the EPP version 1.0 specifications [@!RFC5730], [@!RFC5731], [@!RFC5732] and [@!RFC5733].

-RESTful EPP or REPP - The RESTful transport for EPP described in this document.
+RESTful Provisioning Protocol - A RESTful protocol for provisiong heterogeneous database objects.

 # Conventions Used in This Document